Caramelized Onion Mushroom Swiss Turkey Burger

 ingredients for turkey burger

-• Turkey.
-There is some variation in the quality and price of ground turkey, but even the best isn’t all that expensive.
+• Turkey: Ground turkey has some variation in quality and price, but even the best isn’t all that expensive.
 Deciding the best lean-to-fat ratio may be your biggest conundrum, especially if you are health-focused.
-While you can purchase 99% lean ground turkey, we really recommend something in the 80-85% range so your burgers don’t come out too dry and flavorless.
+While you can purchase 99% lean ground turkey, we recommend something in the 80-85% range so your burgers don’t come out too dry and flavorless.

-• Caramelized Onions.
-This is a simple recipe that requires an investment in patience to yield the best results.
-It doesn’t take much longer to make a double or triple batch, and they freeze and reheat very well.
-Starting from scratch will more than double the preparation time, so do your future self a favor and make some extra if this is your first time.
+• Caramelized Onions: This is a simple caramelized onion recipe that requires an investment in patience to yield the best results.
+Making a double or triple batch doesn’t take much longer, and they freeze and reheat very well.
+Starting from scratch will double the preparation time, so do your future self a favor and make some extra if this is your first time.

-• Mushroom.
-We used Cremini (or Baby Bellas) for this recipe, but any mushroom would work including the white buttons found at any supermarket.
-If you really want to raise the bar for this burger, try some Shiitake, Oyster, or Chanterelles – all of them are umami bombs that elevate this burger to the next level.
+• Mushroom: We used Cremini (or Baby Bellas) for this recipe, but any mushroom would work, including the white buttons found at any supermarket.
+If you want to raise the bar for this burger, try some Shiitake, Oyster, or Chanterelles – all of them are umami bombs that elevate the burger to the next level.

 How to Make Caramelized Onion Mushroom Swiss Turkey Burger